Back to all guides

 Then choose the system of record.
 This could be a CRM like HubSpot, Pipedrive, Jobber, Housecall Pro, GoHighLevel, Airtable, or another industry-specific tool.
 The best choice is the one your team will actually use.
 If a lead is not captured somewhere reliable, it is still easy to lose.

 After that, write the first-response messages.
 Keep them short and human.
-For example: “Thanks for reaching out — we got your request and will review it shortly.
+For example: “Thanks for reaching out.
+We got your request and will review it shortly.
 If you want the fastest next step, you can book a quick call here.”
 For urgent services, the message may need to ask for photos, location, timing, or the best callback number.

 Finally, add follow-up automation.
 If a lead does not book, send a reminder.
 If a quote is sent, create a follow-up task.
 If a lead goes quiet, send one final helpful message before closing the loop.
 Small, respectful follow-up is where many businesses recover revenue they were already earning the hard way.